Freakier Friday: Critical response

 Kevin Maher of The Times wrote: "There is, to repeat, a lot going on here.
 But one of the delights of Jordan Weiss's hugely ambitious screenplay is that everything, somehow, makes loose sense," praising the performances of Curtis and Lohan who "excel at 'being' teens together, complete with exaggerated mannerisms and cartoonish facial expressions."
 Pastes Matt Goldberg also complimented the duo, saying, "Curtis and Lohan haven't missed a beat in their comic chemistry," adding, "Rather than an attempt at some lofty reinvention, Ganatra's take is more of a reunion tour where we bop our heads along to the familiar tunes," assessing that the film "understands why we keep coming back to this silly dynamic."
+Tim Robey of The Daily Telegraph gave the film a scoring of three out of five, stating that "the film is an Etch-a-Sketch wiped clean; unobjectionable fun, if a trifle anodyne."
 Owen Gleiberman of Variety commented that "none of these characters, after the swap, seem different enough from themselves to allow the comedy to detonate," but "the double swap lends Freakier Friday a juggling-balls-in-the-air quality that gives off a pleasant hum" and "it's fun to ride the film's complications," calling it "rather touching."

 Angie Martoccio reviewed the film for Rolling Stone, writing that, "against all odds, it's actually kind of great [...]
 Freakier Friday is a charming love letter to Lohan and her generation, and marks the actress' official comeback."
 Amy Nicholson of the Los Angeles Times wrote that it "won't trade places with the original in audience's hearts.
 But this disposable delight will at least allow fans who've grown up alongside Lohan to take their own offspring to the theater and bond about what the series means to them."
 Alissa Wilkinson of the New York Times observed that, by the middle of the film, it struggles to maintain "the narrative tension to keep things interesting" and the swaps become confusing, pointing out that, "To its credit, the movie ends in a satisfying place that echoes its predecessor" and determining the film "works best if you're there for the memories."
 Meanwhile, Stephanie Zacharek of Time said that the movie "appears to exist largely for one reason: to grift off the fondness many adults have for the original, even though the sequel has none of that picture's breezy, observant charm."